"Being offended by The Chaser is like going to a strip club and being offended by the nudity."The Chaser's War on Everything

 - Five-Man Band: (Feel free to change it)

 - Football Hooligans: Parodied with one skit which involved selling balaclavas and (fake) knuckledusters in club colors to Canterbury Bulldogs fans.
+This resulted in Chas being arrested.

 - Fun with Acronyms